Consumer Medicine Information

 have certain heart conditions (such as heart failure, very slow heart rate, heart

 conduction problems, some irregular heartbeats or disease of the heart muscle).

 are taking any of the following medications, or medications containing these ingredients:

 You should not be given Isoptin Injection after the expiry date printed on the pack.

-You should not be given Isoptin Injection if the packaging is torn or shows signs of tampering.
+You should not be given Isoptin Injection if the packaging is torn or shows signs

 If you are not sure whether you should be given Isoptin Injection, talk to your doctor.

 Tell your doctor if you have allergies to:

 any other medicines

 any other substances, such as foods, preservatives or dyes.